jtroo/resource-aggregator/README.md

 ## Set up a database

 There is a [docker-compose.yml](./docker-compose.yml) file that can be used to quickly set up a postgres docker container.
-Run the commands below to create a new database from scratch.
+Run the command below from the root folder of the git repository:

 ```
 docker-compose up -d
-export DATABASE_URL=postgres://default@localhost:6000
-export PGPASSWORD=default
 ```

 ## Start the server